unbit/uwsgi-docs/ThingsToKnow.rst

 Things to know (best practices and "issues") READ IT !!!
 ========================================================

 * Obviously, never expose a socket speaking the uwsgi protocol to the public network unless you know what you are doing.
 That channel allows for dynamic loading of applications (read: arbitrary execution of code).
-The protocol is meant to be sanitized/validated by a proxy like nginx, apache, the uWSGI routers...
+The protocol is meant to be sanitized/validated by a proxy like nginx, apache, the uWSGI routers, etc. For example, if uwsgi uses ``--socket :1234`` parameter, it listens to port 1234 on every network interfaces.
+It can be limited to loopback interface with ``--socket localhost:1234`` parameter.

 * The ``http`` and ``http-socket`` options are entirely different beasts.
   The first one spawns an additional process forwarding requests to a series of workers (think about it as a form of shield, at the same level of apache or nginx), while the second one sets workers to natively speak the http protocol.